-- Expertise and specialised skills are core decision drivers in the choice of a professional service provider
+- Expertise and specialized skills are core decision drivers in the choice of a professional service provider

 - Business buyers will pay a premium to work with experts

-Three strategies used by High Growth Firms to drive sales and business growth are:
+In short, the 3 strategies used to become the visible expert and driving sales and business growth are: